visipedia/visipedia/apps.md

 Visipedia technology can be found in the apps listed below.
 There is also some example code for model training and annotation interfaces on our Github [page](https://github.com/visipedia).

-### Merlin Photo ID
+### Merlin Photo and Sound ID
-On device bird species classification from images.
+On device bird species classification from images and audio.
 [More information.](https://merlin.allaboutbirds.org/)